POWERFUL AND EASY TO OPERATE, |

 drawings.
 A full scale pattern is included for the bucket.

-The plans include a complete list of all the parts, part numbers, prices and discount suppliers you'll need to get your machine built quickly.
-Here's what you need to get: 8HP engine (Available from Ubuildit Plans), hydraulic cylinders, hoses, fittings, control valve, pump and bracket, filter, tank, seat, wheels, trailer coupler and steel from your local supplier.
+The plans include a complete list of all the parts, part numbers and discount suppliers you'll need to get your machine built quickly.
+Here's what you need to get: 8HP engine, hydraulic cylinders, hoses, fittings, control valve, pump and bracket, filter, tank, seat, wheels, trailer coupler and steel from your local supplier.